Spread the cost of your training with Klarna – flexible payment options

 • records that are incomplete, scattered or not being reviewed

-• over-reliance on garages or third parties without internal oversight
+• over-reliance on garages or third-party contractors without internal oversight

 • actions that have been discussed but never properly followed through